Parent & Family Engagement

 LRSD NNPS FAMILY MODEL - SCHOOL, FAMILY, AND COMMUNITY PARTNERSHIPS

-The Little Rock School District parent and community involvement efforts have been divided into three teams:
+The Little Rock School District parent, family and community engagements efforts operate in three (3) districtwide teams:

 If you have questions or need more information, contact your child's school or Kaye Rainey, LRSD Parent & Family Engagement Specialist, 447-3358 - email@example.com.